macs30123-s24/final-project-online_abortion_discourse/README.md

 ### Word Clouds

-I also used Word Clouds to visualize commonalities between submission titles, analyzing them by year to possibly identify major shifts in discourse.
+I also used Word Clouds to visualize commonalities between submission titles, analyzing them by year to identify potential shifts in discourse.
 As illustrated in the word clouds, the major changes revolve around the key political figures of each year.
-This indicates that the submissions were largely politically oriented, which interestingly enough, is not a trend that the comments to these submissions seemed to follow.
+This indicates that the submissions were largely politically oriented, which interestingly, is not a trend that the comments to these submissions seemed to follow.

 <div style="display: flex; flex-wrap: wrap;">
   <div style="flex: 1; text-align: center;">